Pyromaanisorsa/DiceRollerPython/README.md

 Created with PyQt and Qt Designer.
 Used to send GoDice roll values to AWS, which will be used to send the roll values to Unity via internet.

 ![Screenshot of the app](DiceRollerPython.png)
-Figure: Screenshot of the app.
+<br />Figure: Screenshot of the app.

 If you wanna modify the app I recommend running it in venv.
 To modify the UI either: